spectrochempy.read_opus

 Added in version 0.7.2.

-• protocol (str, optional) – Protocol used for reading.
-It can be one of {'scp', 'omnic', 'opus', 'topspin', 'matlab', 'jcamp', 'csv', 'excel'}.
-If not provided, the correct protocol is inferred (whenever it is possible) from the filename extension.
+• protocol (str, optional) – Protocol used for reading, for example 'scp', 'omnic', 'opus', 'matlab', 'jcamp', 'csv', or 'excel'.
+If not provided, the correct protocol is inferred whenever possible from the filename extension.

 • read_only (bool, optional, default: True) – Used only when url are specified.
 If True, saving of the files is performed in the current directory, or in the directory specified by the directory parameter.